Lexington, SC Car Accident Lawyers Serious About Winning

 - Contact the police.
 Call the police and tell them you’ve been in a car accident.
 When police arrive at the crash scene, tell them the truth about what happened but stick to the facts.
 Do not say anything that could be misunderstood as admitting fault.
 Even saying something like “I’m sorry” could be misinterpreted as an admission of fault.

 - Exchange information with the other driver.
-Take down the name, address, phone number, license plate number and insurance information of everyone involved in the car accident.
+Take down the name, address, phone number, license plate number and insurance information of everyone involved in the car wreck.
 Do not say anything about the accident or argue with anyone about who is responsible for the crash.
 Anything you say could be misinterpreted as admitting fault and later used against you.

 - Seek witnesses.
 Eyewitness testimony can be an extremely powerful piece of evidence to support your claim, so do your best to get the name and contact information of anyone who may have seen your crash.
 If possible, see if they will give a statement to the investigating policer officer as well.